PyFilesystem3/pyfilesystem3/docs/source/info.rst

 Some attributes on the Info objects require that a given namespace be present.
-If you attempt to reference them without the namespace being present (because you didn't request it, or the filesystem doesn't support it) then a :class:`~fs.errors.MissingInfoNamespace` exception will be thrown.
+If you attempt to reference them without the namespace being present (because you didn't request it, or the filesystem doesn't support it) then a :class:`~fs3.errors.MissingInfoNamespace` exception will be thrown.
 Here's how you might handle such exceptions::

     try: